18 Dec Pros and Cons of an Office 365 Hybrid Migration

 So then, here are the vitally important CONS of doing an O365 Hybrid Migration

-- 1st off, Microsoft designed the process, so you can be assured it’s confusing and ill-conceived
+- 1st off, Microsoft designed the process, so you can be assured it’s confusing, ill-conceived and poorly supported

-- All the benefits of the AD directory sync (which allows for syncing of logins, passwords and user info between your servers & Office 365) requires that you do the Hybrid migration – no hybrid means no AD and password syncing
+- All the benefits of the AD directory sync (which allows for syncing of logins, passwords and user info between your servers & Office 365) requires that you do the Hybrid migration – no hybrid means no Active Directory and O365 password syncing

 - Doing the Hybrid Migration and Azure AD Connect means you are stuck in a scenario where you have to keep your Exchange server and AD Forest alive for management reasons